GaneshPimpale/ganeshpimpale.github.io/portfolio.md

 title: Portfolio
 ---

 This page is currently in development.
 Please refer to my [resume](resume) to be linked to a few select projects.
-Apologies for the inconvience.
+Apologies for the inconvenience.

 <!--
 <div>